Gabriferra15/Gabriferra15/README.md

 > **Computer Science Student** @ [Università di Torino](https://www.unito.it)

-I am an aspiring Systems Engineer passionate about low-level programming, infrastructure, and security.
-I love diving deep into how operating systems work and building robust backend solutions.
+Aspiring cybersecurity professional passionate about systems, networks, and digital defense.
+I enjoy exploring how technologies work at a deeper level and learning how to protect modern infrastructures.

 ---